Toyota Avensis (2015-2019) Review

 It achieved an impressive set of results, including 93 percent for adult occupant protection, 85% for child occupant protection, 78% for pedestrian safety, and 81% for safety assist technology.

-Central to this good result is the Toyota Safety Sense suite of driver assistance systems, which includes lane departure alert, pre-collision system, automatic high beam and road sign assist.
+Central to this good result was the Toyota Safety Sense suite of driver assistance systems, which included lane departure alert, pre-collision system, automatic high beam and road sign assist.

-Cruise control is standard across the range, as is an electronic parking brake and tyre pressure monitoring system.
-Rain-sensing wipers and dusk-sensing headlights are standard on all except the entry-level Avensis.
-The top trim model gets dusk-sensing LED headlights with an adaptive front-lighting system.
+Cruise control was standard across the range, as was an electronic parking brake and tyre pressure monitoring system.
+Rain-sensing wipers and dusk-sensing headlights were standard on all except the entry-level Avensis.
+The top trim model received dusk-sensing LED headlights with adaptive headlights.

-"Although the figures were achieved using the less reliable NEDC testing formula, the diesel engines in the Avensis should be very economical.
-For example, the 1.6 D-4D has the potential to achieve 67.3mpg on a combined cycle."
+"Although the figures were achieved using the less reliable NEDC testing formula, the diesel engines in the Avensis should still be very economical.
+For example, the 1.6 D-4D could achieve 67.3mpg on a combined cycle."

 The figure for the 2.0 D-4D varies according to the size of the alloy wheels.
-An Avensis saloon riding on 17-inch rims could return 62.8mpg, but this drops to 58.9mpg on 18-inch wheels.
-The 1.8 petrol offers a claimed 46.3mpg to 47.9mpg, but the reality is likely to be lower.
+An Avensis saloon riding on 17-inch rims could return 62.8mpg, but this will likely drop to 58.9mpg on 18-inch wheels.
+The 1.8 petrol offered 46.3mpg to 47.9mpg.

 According to Honest John Real MPG figures, a saloon with the 2.0 D-4D engine is the most economical, with a real-world figure of 47.1mpg.

-Buying an Avensis saloon with a 1.6 D-4D diesel engine will ensure you spend the least amount on car insurance.
+Buying an Avensis saloon with a 1.6 D-4D diesel engine is a sure way to spend the least amount on car insurance.
 It slots into insurance group eight (out of 50) in Active trim or group nine in Business Edition trim.
 The cost will be slightly higher if you opt for the Design model (group 11).

 The cost of insurance for the Avensis Touring Sports is roughly the same as the saloon, with groups ranging from eight to 16.
 This makes it significantly lower than the BMW 3 Series Touring (group 20 to 40).

-"The Toyota represents incredible value for money on the used car market, with 2015 saloons available for as little as £6,500.
+"The Toyota still represents incredible value for money on the used car market, with 2015 saloons available for as little as £3,000.
 The majority of cars available are ex-fleet vehicles in Business Edition trim.
-Some may even benefit from the remainder of Toyota’s excellent five-year warranty."
+Sadly, these are way out of Toyota’s five-year warranty."

-The Design trim (introduced in 2016) features 18-inch alloys, Alcantara/leather seats and rear privacy glass.
-Meanwhile, Business Edition Plus models get 17-inch alloys, keyless entry and go, LED auto-levelling headlights and front fog lights with cornering function.
+The Design trim (introduced in 2016) featured 18-inch alloys, Alcantara/leather seats and rear privacy glass.
+Meanwhile, Business Edition Plus models received 17-inch alloys, keyless entry and go, LED auto-levelling headlights and front fog lights with a cornering function.

 Toyota Avensis Alternatives